massoncheg/forgejo-docs/docs/user/repository-activity.md

 license: 'CC-BY-SA-4.0'
 ---

-For each repository, the activity tab displays insights about the recent changes.
+For each repository, the Activity tab displays insights about the recent changes.
 It helps figure out how lively it is and which contributors are the most active at a given moment in time.

 ## Contributors

 ![screenshot showing the contributors graph](../_images/user/repository-activity/contributors.png)

-The overall graph shows all commits over time and allows to select a range of dates to get a more detailed view.
-The contributors are also displayed with their individual graph.
+The overall graph shows all commits over time and allows you to select a range of dates to get a more detailed view.
+The contributors are also displayed with their individual graphs.
 The contributor with the most commits is shown first.

 ## Pulse

 ![screenshot showing the pulse graph](../_images/user/repository-activity/pulse.png)

-A high level view of of the most recent commits and pull requests.
+A high-level view of the most recent commits and pull requests.

 ## Code frequency